Decision to start the Club

 The mark was first registered on February 26, 1998.
 It was renewed on January 23, 2008 for a successive term of ten years The identification number assign to said mark is MO2-187.

-Tin Can Tourists was then granted a nationally recognized trademark in August 2015
+Tin Can Tourists was then granted a nationally recognized trademark in August 2015, evidence of usage was confirmed in 2020.

 |Word Mark||TCT TOURISTS SINCE 1919 PIONEER AUTOMOBILE CAMPERS ORGANIZATION|